hbireley/hbireley.github.io/projects/Manoa Fit Connect.md

 This project taught me valuable lessons in teamwork and project management.
 I learned the importance of respecting teammates' time and addressing any blockers they may encounter.
 We utilized issue-based project management to divide tasks efficiently, although some degree of trust and patience was still necessary.
 Additionally, I acquired practical skills in working with MongoDB collections, including data manipulation and display, and gained insights into equitable workload distribution among team members.

-If you want more information go to https://manoa-fit-connect.github.io/
+If you want more information go to <a href="https://manoa-fit-connect.github.io/">https://manoa-fit-connect.github.io/</a>

-To see the App go to https://manoafitconnect.com/
+To see the App go to <a href="https://manoafitconnect.com/">https://manoafitconnect.com/</a>